-The group is subject to income taxes in Australia and jurisdictions where it has foreign operations.
-Significant judgement is required in determining the worldwide provision for income taxes.
-There are certain transactions and calculations undertaken during the ordinary course of business for which the ultimate tax determination is uncertain.
-The group estimates its tax liabilities based on the group's understanding of the tax law.
-Where the final tax outcome of these matters is different from the amounts that were initially recorded, such as differences will impact the current and deferred income tax assets and liabilities in the period in which such determination is made.
+The consolidated entity is subject to income taxes in the jurisdictions in which it operates.
+Significant judgement is required in determining the provision for income tax.
+There are many transactions and calculations undertaken during the ordinary course of business for which the ultimate tax determination is uncertain.
+The consolidated entity recognises liabilities for anticipated tax audit issues based on the consolidated entity's current understanding of the tax law.
+Where the final tax outcome of these matters is different from the carrying amounts, such differences will impact the current and deferred tax provisions in the period in which such determination is made.